oci-landing-zones/terraform-oci-core-landingzone/templates/hub-spoke-with-existing-drg-and-exa-vcn-custom/README.md

 # VCN Custom Networking for Exadata Cloud Service

-This template show how to deploy an [OCI Core Landing Zone](../../) configuration with one VCN for Exadata Cloud Service that gets attached to an existing DRG.
+This template shows how to deploy an [OCI Core Landing Zone](../../) configuration with one VCN for Exadata Cloud Service that gets attached to an existing DRG.
+Such network configuration is useful in scenarios to connect existing VCNs (in the same or different regions) and providing on-prem connectivity to a newly added Exadata Cloud Service system.
+Note however, that this template assumes that IpSec VPN or FastConnect are externally configured.

 Please see [templates](../../templates/) for other CIS compliant Core Landing Zone templates.